 Have my past choices to work compromised my boys’ potential?
 How do I make sure I choose well going forward?
 Is my obsession with cooking/baking/green cleaning really just a feeble attempt to add a veneer of control to an out-of-control reality?
 Is Lachlan developmentally stunted because I didn’t hold him enough when he was a baby?
 Or because I had him vaccinated, gave him formula, and left him in the care of a nanny that, unbeknownst to me, spent more time on the phone stirring up drama with other nannies than with him?
 Am I an awful judge of character or was I just so focused on having my work life run as smoothly as possible I suppressed or ignored warning signs?

 What would mom do if she were in my shoes?
 What DID mom do at this juncture in her career & life?
 Is it too late to go to medical school?
 Or what about a PhD in psychology?
 Good God, could I even pass a GRE or MCAT?
 Doubtful!

 Has it really been six months since my last hair cut & color?
-Hmmm I wonder, could I pass off my now intermittent-grey-to-dishwater-brown-to-brassy-blond color “situation” as a purposeful ombre?
+Could I pass off my now intermittent-grey-to-dishwater-brown-to-brassy-blond color “situation” as a purposeful ombre?

 And this is just the tip of the iceberg.

-Dang, it’s noisy in there!
+It’s noisy in there.
 A swirl of genuine existential questions, harsh judgements, and utter fluff.